press & podcasts

 hr mixtape ep.
 126: connecting the dots: the strategic role of internal communication in business

-In this episode, I chat with Shari Simpson about the vital role internal communication plays in shaping employee experience and driving real cultural change.
-We explore how to close the gap between strategy and action by truly understanding your audience.
-We share ways to measure communication effectiveness—even when resources are tight—so organizations can build trust, boost productivity, and create lasting impact.
+In this episode, Alejandra chats with Shari Simpson about the vital role internal communication plays in shaping employee experience and driving real cultural change.
+They explore how to close the gap between strategy and action by truly understanding your audience, and share ways to measure communication effectiveness — even when resources are tight — so organizations can build trust, boost productivity, and create lasting impact.

 • Screenshot of a virtual meeting featuring Alejandra Ramirez, with a bookshelf and framed pictures in the background, and text reading 'Work Positive' and 'Alejandra Ramirez Guest'.